splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 4. Import the XCFramework into your project

 Open your project in Xcode and drag the SplunkOtel.xcframework file into the project navigator.
 This automatically imports the framework.
+Go into the General tab in any targets using the framework and set their Embed property to Embed & Sign.

 .. _integrate-ios-apm-traces: